linstantnoodles/sublime-text-cheatsheet/shortcuts.osx.md

 I will also be making use of vertical distance within each topic to improve readability.

-## Topic 1: Navigating cursor around
+## Topi 1: Navigating cursor around

 **Move cursor to the ...**
 ---

-    * beginning of a character
+    * beginning of a character - left
-    * end of a character
+    * end of a character - right

     ---
-    * beginning of a word
+    * beginning of a word - option + left
-    * end of a word
+    * end of a word - option + right

     ---
-    * beginning of the line
+    * beginning of the line - command + left
-    * end of the line
+    * end of the line - command + right
-    * next line
+    * next line - down
-    * previous line
+    * previous line - up

     ---
-    * beginning of a file (before first line)
+    * beginning of a file (before first line) - command + up
-    * end of file (end of last line)
+    * end of file (end of last line) - command + down

     ---
-    * closing parenthesis
+    * closing parenthesis - control + M

 **Jump cursor to the ...**
 ---